Polná

 Polná (/cs/) is a town in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 5,300 inhabitants.
+The town is located on the Šlapanka River in the Upper Sázava Hills.

+Polná was founded in the second half of the 12th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmarks of the town are the Polná Castle and the Church of the Assumption of the Virgin Mary.

 Administrative division

 Polná consists of five municipal parts (in brackets population according to the 2021 census):